 Key Stage 4

-We continue to use the Cambridge Latin Course in order to increase knowledge of the language, finishing book III.
+We continue to use the Cambridge Latin Course books III and IV in order to increase knowledge of the language which will serve as a solid base for literature analysis in the next academic year.